skehlet/hammerspoon/README.md

 * Hotkey+g: Open a new Google Chrome window
 * Hotkey+t: Launch a Terminal
-* Hotkey+l: Lock screen
+* Hotkey+l: Lock screen (additional lock screen bindings in Screen Lock section below)

 ## Other Stuff
 * Mouse button 4 and 5 to Back/Forward in Chrome and Previous/Next channel in Slack
-* Hotkey + NumPad 1,4,7,3,6,9: Bottom left, left, top left, bottom right, right, top right.

 ## What is this "Hotkey"?